gecio/gecio.github.io/docs/_optimist/guided_tour/step10/index.en.md

 Now that you have your subnet and router, you need to create a port for the network.

-You can associate the port using the `--network` option:
+You can link the port using the `--network` option:

 ```bash
 $ openstack port create BeispielPort --network BeispielNetzwerk